Afolarinwa12/airbnb-clone-project/README.md

 # airbnb-clone-project

-1. Edit the README.md File:Locate the README.md: On your GitHub repository page, you should see the README.md file listed.Edit the File:Click on the README.md file.Click the "Edit" button (it looks like a pencil).2.
-Add Content to README.md:Now, this is the crucial part.
-You need to provide a brief overview of your AirBnB Clone project.
-Here's a template you can adapt:# AirBnB Clone Project

 ## Project Goals

 The goal of this project is to create a simplified clone of the AirBnB web application.
 This will involve building a backend to manage data (users, places, bookings) and a frontend to provide a user interface for interacting with that data.
 We aim to learn and apply fundamental web development concepts.